 - a.
-The Master of Science degree in Physical Science, Mathematics or other related disciplines with a minimum GPA of 3.25 OR - b.
+The Master of Science degree in Physical Science, Mathematics or other related disciplines with a minimum GPA of 3.3 OR - b.
 The Bachelor of Science degree in Physical Science, Mathematics or other related disciplines with a minimum cumulative GPA of 3.5.

-Students entering the doctoral program with conditional status will be required to take graduate level bridge courses as directed by the graduate committee.
+Students entering the doctoral program with conditional status will have two semesters to finish undergraduate courses